archisdi/expRESTful/README.md

-# expRESTful
+# ExpRESTful
-Express REST API server with laravel like features
+REST server made with express with laravel like features.